denten-books/plain-text/2-surface.md

 but cheaper and easily extensible to multiple reels, answering the ideals of the Turing device, which called for "infinite tape."
 In practice, the tape was not infinite, but merely long enough to answer the needs of military computation.
-Unlike the drums, the tape was easily removable.
-Operators could prepare tape in advance at the alloted Instructional Tape Preparation Table.
-The information on tape would then be transferred to a slow moving drum and transferred again to the fast-moving internal drum for data calculation, machine sequencing, and control.
+By contrast to stationary drums built into the machine, tape was portable.
+Operators could prepare tape in advance, in a different room, at the alloted Instructional Tape Preparation Table.
+The information on tape would then be transferred to a slow moving magnetic drum, and, when the two drums matched in speed, transferred again to the fast-moving internal drum for data calculation, machine sequencing, and control.
 Mark III was further equipped with five printers "for presenting computed results in a form suitable for publication."
 The printers were capable of determining the "number of digits to be printed, the intercolumnar and interlinear spacing, and other items related to the typography of the printed page" [@staff_description_1952, 1-40].

 Data was recorded on tape using binary numerical notation.
 To enter the number onto tape, the operator sat at the "numerical tape preparation table," another